jgyllen/sf-food-trucks/README.md

 ## SF Food Trucks

 This is a simple web app that serves as an experiment in integrating with the [Google Maps JavaScript API](https://developers.google.com/maps/documentation/javascript/).
-It allows a user to search for food trucks in San Francisco and display the results on a map.
+It allows a user to search for food trucks in San Francisco and displays the results on a map.

 You can see the app running [here](http://sfft.herokuapp.com/).